TomCordemans/LABS/docs/wireshark/README.md

 This course introduces you to the fundamental skills needed to use Wireshark effectively.
 It covers the most commonly used protocols and explores a variety of intriguing problems.
 To enhance your learning experience, the course incorporates practical exercises to share as much expertise as possible.

-1. Introduction
+##  Introduction

 1. What is Wireshark

 Wireshark is an application known as a "packet sniffer" and "protocol analyzer," designed to capture and analyze data on a network.
 It is a the successor of the once widely used Ethereal.

 2. When to use Wireshark

 3. First exploration

-2. Getting Wireshark ready
+## Getting Wireshark ready

-3. How and where to capture
+## How and where to capture

-4. Using display filters
+## Using display filters

-5. Tables and graphs
+## Tables and graphs

-6. Reassemble data out of network traffic
+## Extract data out of network traffic

-7. Straight from practice
+## Straight from practice

-8. Wireless LAN
+## Wireless LAN

-9. Nice to know
+## Nice to know

-10. Other sources
+## Other sources